The Ultimate Guide: How to Keep Mums Alive in the Fall

 Potted mums can live from several weeks to potentially several years.
 Your care routines, growing zone, and weather all impact their lifespan.
 Following the tips in this post will help you extend the full bloom season.

 Planted mums are generally treated as perennials and can last for years in your garden beds.
-They are quite hardy but will bloom best when they receive proper care.
+They are quite hardy but mums grow best when they receive proper care.

 Location, Location, Location!
 It’s true for real estate and it’s true for keeping mums alive, too.
 Mums need at least six hours of sunlight a day (full sun).
 Place your pots of mums in an area with plenty of direct sunlight to encourage growth and colorful blooms.

 As the seasons change, the days become shorter.
-A spot that was sunny in the summer may no longer be sunny.
+The place you chose for mums in the spring may no longer be sunny.
 You may need to move your fall mums to a new location in the fall to capture the sun.

 If you have pets, keep your mums away from their favorite sleeping spots.
 Mums are wonderful plants, but they are considered toxic to dogs, cats, and horses.